An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Results

 \subsection{Global explanation from the 3D-Framework and the pattern learning results using sulcal skeleton inputs}

 A consistent method to overlay the outputs of the sulcal skeleton, similar to the process described for the grey-white surface outputs, was applied.
 For the simple-3D-MHL on sulcal skeleton inputs (Fig. \ref{xait}b,c), in the right hemisphere, the presence of PCS focuses on the lateral superior temporal sulcus, sylvian fissure, inferior frontal sulcus, and the anterior cingulate sulcus.
 The absence of PCS (noPCS; Fig. \ref{xait}c) focuses on the inferior temporal sulcus, superior temporal sulcus, ventricule, callosal sulcus, and inferior frontal sulcus.
 In the left hemisphere, the PCS and noPCS conditions had very different highlights.
 In the PCS condition, the main focuses were on the lateral posterior part of the lateral superior temporal sulcus, posterior inferior temporal sulcus, sylvian fissure, and the inferior parietal sulcus.
 In the noPCS condition, the main contributions were in the sylvian fissure, lateral superior temporal sulcus, superior frontal sulcus, internal parietal sulcus, anterior cingulate sulcus, and ventricle.
+For the simple-3D-CNN on sulcal skeleton inputs, aimed at the accurate detection of PCS within the sulcal hemisphere inputs, the pivotal sub-regions encompassed the superior temporal sulcus, inferior precentral sulcus, sylvian fissure and sub-parietal sulcus (see Supplementary Material Fig. 6b).
+Conversely, when PCS was absent, the critical sub-regions within the right hemisphere sulcal skeleton inputs encompassed the ventricule, superior temporal sulcus, internal parietal sulcus and rostral sulcus.
+Transitioning to the left hemisphere, the sulcal skeleton inputs underscore the significance of the superior temporal sulcus the, sylvian fissure, and the internal parietal sulcus.
+When PCS was not present, the important left hemisphere sulcal skeleton inputs comprised the superior temporal sulcus, ventricle, inferior precentral sulcus, internal parietal sulcus (see Supplementary Material Fig. 6b).
+We thereafter identified the common regions between the two networks' outputs.
+The overlap results of the two networks, simple-3D-CNN and simple-3D-MHL, for the presence and absence of PCS (noPCS) reveal several common regions of interest in both the right and left hemispheres.
+For the presence of PCS in the right hemisphere, both networks highlight the lateral superior temporal sulcus and sylvian fissure.
+In the left hemisphere under the PCS condition, both models emphasize the superior temporal sulcus, the sylvian fissure, and the internal parietal sulcus.
+For the absence of PCS (noPCS) in the left and right hemisphere, the networks overlap in highlighting the ventricle, part of superior temporal sulcus and the internal parietal sulcus.